 If you’re a beginner, this choice is quite simple.

-For a keyboard that costs less than $100 brand-new, the Yamaha YPT-260 sure has a ton of features and functionality that makes it hard to beat.
+For a keyboard that costs around $100 brand-new, the Yamaha YPT-260 sure has a ton of features and functionality that makes it hard to beat.

 Yamaha certainly raised the bar for other keyboards in its class.
 The Yamaha YPT-260 plays very well, despite it not having weighted keys.

 The keys don’t feel cheap, and they do have a nice, bouncy response that makes it easy to go from note to chord to note without much effort.

 For a more experienced keyboardist/pianist, it will take some getting used to, just like any other instrument would.